flythereddflagg/ait_exp/docs/SOP_versions/content/40-Data-Extraction.md

-## Video Extraction
+## Video Extraction {#sec:video-extraction}

-The following procedure is necessary only if you have not or cannot extract and delete video via WiFi (See Section ???).
+The following procedure is necessary only if you have not or cannot extract and delete video via WiFi (See Section @sec:camera-operation).

-1. Connect the camera to the computer via a micro USB cable (See Figure reffig:cam_diag)
+1. Connect the camera to the computer via a micro USB cable (See Figure @fig:cam_diag)
 1. Press the "info/wireless" button on the camera to connect the camera to the computer
 1. A new icon should appear allowing you to access the SD card as if it were a USB drive.
 1. Video files should be copied to the DIPPR Legacy Server (a.k.a.
 The Properties of Gases and Liquids 6th Edition Server) and organized as explained above